If you venture out

 The harbour is home to a fantastic fish and chip shop as well as a fishmonger, whose boats land freshly caught seasonal fish and shellfish.
 There are also a number of mouth watering Michelin star and artisan restaurants nearby who use local, fresh ingredients such as fish and seafood from the harbour, quality Exmoor meats, exceptional cheeses and local fruit and produce.

-Renowned for its vast expanse of golden sand and having won numerous awards, Woolacombe has long been recognised as one of the best beaches in Europe.
+Renowned for its vast expanse of golden sand and having won numerous awards, Woolacombe has long been recognised as one of the best beaches in the UK.
 The Atlantic current results in fantastic surf, attracting novice and professional surfers all year round.

 The coast itself is part of the North Devon Voluntary Marine Conservation Area, home to many rare and diverse species.
 Enjoy coastal walks amongst the sand dunes and wild flowers, or relax on a sun terrace with cocktail in hand enjoying views of the sun setting over the ocean.